thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 ### Create the MapView

-Inside your implementation file, create a new property called mapView.
+Inside your implementation file, create a new property called `mapView`.
 Alternatively, you can place this property in the header file, but keeping properties private by placing them in the hidden interface located in the implementation file is preferable if possible.

-Also, declare that the HUMMapViewController conforms to the MKMapViewDelegate protocol by adding `<MKMapViewDelegate>`.
-This allows the HUMMapViewController to respond to delegate messages that the mapView sends.
+Also, declare that the `HUMMapViewController` conforms to the `MKMapViewDelegate` protocol by adding `<MKMapViewDelegate>`.
+This allows the `HUMMapViewController` to respond to delegate messages that the `mapView` sends.

 	// HUMMapViewController.m